mananjain02/efficient-document-search-and-summarization-engine/README.md

 ## Overview

-The **Efficient Document Search and Summarization Engine** is a powerful tool designed to enhance research efficiency and clarity by integrating advanced Language Learning Models (LLMs) such as ChatGPT and LLAMA.
+The **Efficient Document Search and Summarization Engine** is a powerful tool designed to enhance research efficiency and clarity by integrating advanced Large Language Models (LLMs) such as ChatGPT and LLAMA.
 This project leverages cutting-edge technologies to provide a seamless and efficient document search and summarization experience.

 ## Features